Paulo-Henri7/Dados-Enem-2021-Ba/README.md

 O objetivo desse projeto é analisar dados do ENEM 2021 no Estado da Bahia.

 # Hipóteses levantadas
-- Estado tem correlação com a nota do ENEM?
 - Cidade afeta a nota do participante?
 - Idade do participante tem correlação com a nota do ENEM?
 - Renda familiar tem correlação com a nota do ENEM?